joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 A driver usually implements the intended function of a certain device, real or virtual, and allows other parts of the system to access it.
 OS/90 is a hybrid 32/16-bit system.
 Because of this, it needs a uniform interface so that it decides which components should be used.
 This is analogous to Windows 9x VxD drivers.

-Drivers run only when the kernel decides they should.

 For example, the kernel will access the filesystem through DOS, but a 32-bit FS driver can handle the interrupts itself.

 The driver model is what makes OS/90 a true operating system, rather than a protected mode extention to DOS.